webiny/webiny-js/packages/react-rich-text-lexical-renderer/README.md

 > - `yarn why react` for `yarn` users.
 > - `npm ls react` for `npm` users.

-To resolve this problem, we need to define the versions of the `@webiny/react-rich-text-lexical-renderer` package, and it's dependencies to `v18.x.x`.
+To resolve this problem, we need to force all dependencies to use the same version of React.

 ### Instructions for `yarn` users

-To define the `v18.x.x` of React to all package dependencies that use the old version of React, we need to add `resolutions` field in `package.json` file.
+To force `yarn` to resolve dependencies across the project to the exact versions we're looking for, use the `resolutions` field in the root `package.json` file.

 ```json package.json
 {